awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

             {{< /tab >}}
             {{< /tabpane >}}

-### Manually Install CSI Driver and update KFP configurations
+### Install CSI Driver and update KFP configurations
 4. Install AWS Secrets & Configuration Provider with Kubernetes Secrets Store CSI driver

    1. Run the following commands to enable OIDC and create an `iamserviceaccount` with permissions to retrieve the Secrets created with AWS Secrets Manager.